Posted / 14th March 2019

 You don’t have to travel to Dublin or Belfast to have an exceptional shopping experience.
 The award-winning McElhinney’s Department Store is one of Ireland’s largest department stores with three floors and a Bridal Department.

 A trip to Donegal East isn’t complete until you’ve sampled Buffers Restaurant.
-Located on our grounds, Buffers Restaurant uses produce from the gardens.
+Located on our grounds, Buffers Restaurant at Oakfield Park uses produce from the gardens.
 There’s something to suit every taste, with a fully licensed bar, stocked with local craft beers and spirits.